Terrier-Tech/clypboard-wiki/Scripting:-Ruby-Quick-Reference.md

 # his age is now 44
 ```

-You can get all of the keys or all of the values from a dictionary using the `.keys` and `.values` methods, respectively.
+You can get all of the keys or all of the values from a hash using the `.keys` and `.values` methods, respectively.
 Both will return an array.

 ```ruby
 person.keys